 Before you can play, the first thing you must do is download the course from the Garmin Connect application.
 You can search by name or by GPS position.
 Once found, you must download it and synchronize phone and clock.

 When you are playing, Garmin Vivoactive calculates the distance to the back of the hole, the center and the front of the green (in order, from top to bottom in the digits on the right).
 It does not indicate the exact distance to the flag, as the position of the flag varies.
 In this case, the most important thing is that the database managed by the manufacturer is valid, and considering that it is the golf courses that provide this data, you will not have problems.

-From this information it's up to you to choose your club and adjust the power of your shot so you don't end up outside the fairway (or as it happens to me, in the hole next to it), so if you score 150 meters don't shake it with the "drive", because you'll go long.
+From this information it is up to you to choose the club and adjust the power of the stroke so as not to end up outside the fairway (or as it happens to me, in the hole next to it).
+So if you hit it 150 meters, don't shake it with your drive, because you will go long.

 In addition to the green information, on the left side you will have the hole number and par, being able to change holes to know what par the next ones have.

 If the hole you are playing is more than par 3 (par 4 or par 5) then you can know the approach distances to stay 100, 150 and 200 meters from the hole.
 This is useful for cases where before the green you have, for example, a water hazard.
 You can choose to hit the ball to place it directly on the green, or find a comfortable shot to leave an approach around 100m and just before the hazard.

 It is possible to measure the distances of your hits.
 You can do this by pressing the right button from the point you have hit.